Mike Harris ParadigmLast changed 9/20 8:18A CDT

 Wichita East High School -Director of Debate

 I have significant experience in the past 15 years judging many tournaments both in Kansas and around the nation.
-I am the Director of Debate at Wichita Eastl in Wichita.
-I have multiple students currently competing in the NDT/CEDA circuit in colleges across the country.
-We have had many national qualifiers in policy debate in recent years and compete as much as Kansas will allow at national circuit tournaments.
-I coached the 2nd and 3rd place teams at NCFL, had three teams in the top 30 at NSDA and coached the 7th place team and a top ten speaker, and had two teams qualified for the TOC last year.
+I am the Director of Debate at Wichita East in Wichita.
+I have multiple students currently competing in the NDT/CEDA, and Parli circuits in colleges across the country.
+We have had many national qualifiers in policy debate in recent years .
+I coached the 2nd and 3rd place teams at NCFL, had three teams in the top 30 at NSDA and coached the 7th place team and a top ten speaker, and had two teams qualified for the TOC.
 I have been exposed to many teams and styles from across the nation.
 Below is a brief explanation of some of my judging preferences.
 This is by no means a complete explanation, so feel free to ask specific question regarding my paradigm:

 I'm a tabula rasa judge as much as that exists and you will need to address framing in this debate to win my ballot.
 DOn't care of it's K v K, clash of covs, or policy debates.

-Speed - No preference.
+Speed - No preference as long as you are clear.
 I can keep up on the flow with any team although I do not believe that extreme speed is required to win.
 I prefer clarity and quality argumentation to speed.
 With that said, I most enjoy a quality high speed round that combines the above traits.

 Kritik's - Literature is essential to quality kritik arguments.
 I do not have any problem with performance k's or kritikal aff's.
 I'm familiar with kritikal identity and postmodern lit.
 I am a glutton for solid evidence and I know that the literature exists.
 Be prepared to explain the literature clearly and succinctly.
 I have a philosophy degree although I am quite a few years removed from in-depth study of the literature.

 CP's - If it solves the for the aff advantages and has a net benefit I'm good.
-I'm solid on perm theory.
+I'm solid on theory.
 Not often do I reject a team on theory.
-Is there such thing as cheating?

 Disads - I am particularly interested in strong specific links and true internal link scenarios.
 I hate hearing internal links and impacts that are based on evidence from 2007.
 I am convinced at this level of debate evidence for disads should be updated every week to paint an accurate portrayal of the world.
 I will weigh a disad impact scenario without good specific links against case impacts in all cases, but the risk will probably be very low.
 I'm going to vote for whichever team (aff or neg) has the best and most true story.

 Case - I love a good case debate.
-Above I mentioned I have a philosophy degree, but it is important to note my main degree area if study was political science and IR.
+Above I mentioned I have a criminal justice and philosophy background, it is important to note my main degree area if study was political science (IR) and history..
 I have found that specific and significant case turns by the negative can be very effective in undermining an aff case and being enough to win a round.
 Common sense analytics are important to accompany cards for both teams.
 Shadow extensions do little for me, I want warrant analysis with specific comparisons.